-Well, those of you studied German at school probably have a very good idea of what it sounds like!
+Well, those of you who studied German at school probably have a very good idea of what it sounds like!
 But for those of us who didn’t, we have put together a fact file including an audio sample.
-Not just for German, but also for every other language we offer.
-So now you can listen to all our languages to find out exactly what they sound like.
+Not just for German, but also for other languages we offer.
+So now you can listen to find out exactly what they sound like.
 And in this case you’ll be listening to the words of one of Germany’s greatest writers.

 There are somewhere between 90 and 95 million native speakers of German around the world.
 Whatever Mark Twain might say, German is actually closely related to English.
 Both languages belong to the Germanic branch of the Indo-European family.
 Plenty of English loanwords have made their way into modern German (see examples below), but far fewer German words have crossed over into English.
 Of those that have, our personal favorites are “angst”, “doppelgänger” and “strudel”.